Mastek Blog

 Digital change has accelerated.
 Public cloud services are predicted to grow 19% in 2020.
 In the first quarter of 2020 (1Q20) investment in traditional, non-cloud infrastructure plunged 16.3% year over year.

-So, how can you make sure that you deliver the greatest impact for citizen services?
+So, how can you make sure that you deliver the greatest impact on citizen services?

 The answer is Intelligent Automation (RPA + AI).